 Successive HALT studies in long-term care facilities (in 2010, 2012, 2013 & 2016) have shown that Irish Nursing home residents are prescribed far more antibiotics than their European counterparts.
 Antibiotics are most commonly prescribed for urinary tract infection (UTI), respiratory tract infection (RTI) and skin and soft tissue infection (SSTI).

-- Superbugs including CPE
+Multi-drug Resistant Organisms – including CPE

-Patients in nursing homes or other long-term care facilities may be particularly frail or have other co-morbidities.
+Patients in nursing homes or other residential care facilities may be particularly frail or have other co-morbidities.
 Presence of polypharmacy, dysphagia, renal impairment and antibiotic resistance can be common.
 These factors are important considerations in selecting the optimal antibiotic agent and dosing regimen as they may influence the effects, side-effects and frequency of drug interactions of any antibiotic prescribed.